georgiev-georgi/keycloak-eauth-idp/README.en.md

  - clone github repository -> https://github.com/georgiev-georgi/keycloak-eauth-idp
  - checkout branch 21.0.0
  - the code is getting compiled using java 8 (or newer) and maven.
- - calling mvn clean install will generate keycloak-eauth-idp.jar file, located in the  target directory
+ - calling mvn clean install will generate keycloak-eauth-saml-idp.jar file, located in the  target directory
  - the jar file should be copied to the keycloak's providers folder
  - call kc build inside the keycloak's bin dir
 #### keycloak-ui